jeemwee/hillsong-shuttle/wp-content/plugins/piklist/readme.txt

 1. Less code required: Creating fields in Piklist is super simple, and in most cases the same code can be used anywhere: Post Types, Settings, Taxonomies, User Profiles and Widgets.
 2. Post relationships: You'll wish all relationships were this easy.
-3. Add-mores: The infinite repeater field.
+3. Add mores: The infinite repeater field.
 4. WorkFlows: The tab system you never knew was possible.
 5. Multiple user roles: Better security, more flexibility.